Since

 its inception the institute

 has examined the despair faced by native Americans.
-One such study
+One study

 were

-and Taiwan where Hans settlers from mainland China and Japan wiped out
+and in Taiwan where Hans settlers from mainland China and Japan wiped

 High-level exploitation of